|

 In 1936 the death of Calvo Sotelo brought to a head the

-Sanjurjo who had been exiled to neighbouring Portugal.
-The active
+who had been exiled to neighbouring Portugal.
+The active leaders

-leaders prior to the outbreak of the Civil War were in fact General Goded and Mola with
+prior to the outbreak of the Civil War were in fact General

 prepared when the time arrived with its loyal offers holding lists